SadaqueKhanProjects/JustEatAndroidAssessment/README.md

 - Expand **unit and UI test coverage** for edge cases and input validation logic
 - Improve **name parsing** using NLP or branded keyword datasets
 - **Postcode Validation Enhancement**: The current regex covers most valid UK postcodes but may not encompass all edge cases.
 In the future, it will integrate a more comprehensive validation solution using a third-party **postcode validation service** or an **up-to-date postcode database** to ensure complete coverage of all possible formats.
+- Cuisine Data Management: Instead of hardcoding valid cuisines, the list will be cached in a local database (e.g., Room or SharedPreferences) and dynamically updated via an API or offline resource.
+This approach ensures the list stays up-to-date, scalable, and improves performance without requiring code changes.
+- Responsive UI for Different Devices: The app's UI will be improved to be fully responsive across different devices and screen sizes.
+This will involve more advanced layout techniques and testing to ensure that UI elements render consistently, providing the same user experience on various devices.

 ---